em-cl/IoT-Project/README.md

 ## Platform
-As previously mentioned I’m using a .Net stack with Blazor Server frontend.
-It is secure near native performance and helps rendering interactive websites with low bandwidth.
-I choose this solution because I wanted to code a scalable project with a responsive dashboard without relying on JavaScript frameworks like React or Vue.
-I also tried using a Clean architecture with DDD typical for microservices for the first time to improve code quality and learn how it works, you can read more [Here](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice.) if you are interested.
-I am hosting the software on my laptop.
-It should work well for most environments if you want to put it on a server, because core is cross platform.
-This project will work as intended without much effort if published on a IIS server.
-The recommended docker image is Linux if you want to try docker support.
+As previously mentioned, I'm using a .Net stack with a combination of project types: Asp .Net Core WebAPI, Class Libraries and Blazor Server to build my website.
+It's secure, performs well, and allows me to create interactive websites that load quickly even with slow internet. the Api uses swagger and is easy to Test, I chose this solution because I wanted to build a scalable project with a responsive dashboard without using JavaScript frameworks like React or Vue.
+I also used a software design pattern called Clean Architecture with Domain-Driven Design to improve the code quality and learn more about it.
+If you're interested, you can read more about it [Here](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice.).
+I'm currently hosting the software on my laptop, but it can work well on most servers because it's cross-platform.
+If you want to try using Docker, the recommended Docker image is based on Linux.

 ## Transmitting Data and Code examples
 From the Pico WH to the dashboard, a http GET request are sent containing data from the sensors.